-- In charge of internships at the Computer Science Department of INSA Rennes. - In charge of the organization of the IRISA D1 Department Seminars. - In charge of the management of the KerData team access to Grid'5000.
+- In charge of internships at the Computer Science Department of INSA Rennes. - In charge of the management of the KerData team access to Grid'5000. for the future SLICES platform - Gabriel Antoniu: Inria representative in the BDVA working group dedicated to HPC-Big Data convergence.